Gl4ukos/IRONCLAD_THESIS/README.md

     BASELINE:
-    -> plot planned trajectory and actual trajectory in rviz -> the car movement in rviz is completely fucked the pose to tf is bad -> Add some poses for target, current and trajectory
+    -> plot planned trajectory and actual trajectory in rviz -> the car model's movement in rviz is completely fucked the pose to tf is bad

     OPTIONAL:
     -> Make model more realistic, use urdf from Fusion -> Make realistic city like environment
+    -> Adjust displayed odometry vector length in rviz, dynamically to the speed